-If a model's movement is blocked by a gap of more than 1" (such as the sharp drop between two rooftops), it may continue its movement by Jumping.
+If a model's movement is blocked by a gap of more than 1" (such as the sharp drop between two rooftops), or it want to move in any direction (including vertically, to be placed on top of a building for example) it may continue its movement by Jumping.
 Immediately apply Impaired Movement to the model.
-If it has enough Basic Move Distance remaining to reach the other side of the gap (in a position where its base will fully fit), then it may do so, and continue on its way.
+A Action that includes a Jumping may ends in a position where the base will fully fit, then nothing more happens and the action ends, but if the Movement is not enough, then the model must Fall.